Belmont, California

 Belmont vs San Carlos vs Redwood City?

 Belmont and San Carlos share the same school district stack (BRSSD K-8, Carlmont High 9-12) and price similarly per square foot.
 The difference is geography: Belmont is more hill-and-canyon with significant elevation, San Carlos is flatter with a stronger walkable downtown (Laurel Street).
-Redwood City to the south has a different school district mix (RCSD K-8 mid-tier, Sequoia or Woodside at 9-12, except Redwood Shores which is BRSSD + Carlmont), prices 20 to 30 percent below Belmont per square foot for comparable single-family outside the Redwood Shores exception.
+Redwood City to the south has a different school district mix (RCSD K-8 mid-tier, Sequoia or Woodside at 9-12, except Redwood Shores which is BRSSD + Carlmont), prices 20 to 30% below Belmont per square foot for comparable single-family outside the Redwood Shores exception.

 Why is Carlmont High such a big deal?